 Definitions of smallholder and out-growers

-The original definition of out-growers and smallholders was stated in the RSPO Principles &Criteria for Sustainable Palm Oil Production (2007) as:
+The definition of out-growers and smallholders was stated in the RSPO Principles &Criteria for Sustainable Palm Oil Production (2007) as:

 The RSPO Guidance on Scheme Smallholders (July 2009) further recognized: